CNES/DOI-server/server/src/site/markdown/architecture.md

 > > - When filling the form, the XML representation is displayed closed to the form
 > > - The user fills the landing page field.
 > > - The user click on **Create DOI**
-> > - The doiCreation.html page send the XML metadata and the token to MDS application
+> > - The doi creation page send the XML metadata and the token to MDS application
 > > - MDS application authenticates the user by the token
 > > - MDS application checks if the user is allowed to create the DOI for this project
 > > - MDS application sends the XML metadata to MDS Datacite
 > > - MDS accepts the metadata
-> > - MDS application returns to the doiCreation.hml page that the metadata was accepted
+> > - MDS application returns to the doi creation page that the metadata was accepted
-> > - doiCreation.hml confirms to the user that the metadata is uploaded.
+> > - doi creation page confirms to the user that the metadata is uploaded.
-> > - doiCreation.html sends the DOI and the landing page URL to MDS application
+> > - doi creation page sends the DOI and the landing page URL to MDS application
 > > - MDS application authenticates the user by the token
 > > - MDS application checks if the user is allowed to create the DOI for this project
 > > - MDS application sends the DOI and the landing page URL to MDS Datacite
 > > - MDS Datacite refuse the request
-> > - MDS application returns to the doiCreation.hml page that the DOI is not created.
+> > - MDS application returns to the doi creation page that the DOI is not created.
-> > - doiCreation.hml confirms to the user that the DOI is not created.
+> > - doi creation page confirms to the user that the DOI is not created.

 > #### Exception Course
 > > - The user selects a project for which he wants to create a DOI